 In recent years, there has been concern over fathers’ rights, or lack thereof, in divorces, especially when it comes to child custody.
 There seems to be a social bias against men that assumes they do not have the parental instincts necessary to care for and raise a child.
-At the Law Office of Dennis R. Vetrano, Jr., LLC, our Dutchess County divorce attorneys are here to reverse that bias and support fathers in their time of need.
+At the Law Office of Dennis R. Vetrano, Jr., LLC, our Dutchess County fathers' rights attorneys are here to reverse that bias and support fathers in their time of need.

 Contact our firm for the fair and honest family law representation you require.